 The news is all the more important given the rarity of the major in New York and the United States.

 “It is amazing that we are one of three accredited programs in New York State, and one of seventy-eight accredited baccalaureate programs in the country,” said Dean Becker.
 “When I heard this quote ‘Accreditation is not only an indication of the quality of our education, but more importantly, of the commitment of our faculty to keeping the field of Movement Science on the leading edge, our students’ competencies current, and our practice evidence-based.’
 I absolutely believe this to be true of our Movement Science Program here at York College.

-Dr. Galilia Werber-Zion, chair of the Movement Science department, added that for those “looking to develop a career that helps others to reduce their health risks, restore their physical function, or to improve an athlete’s physical performance, then the York College Movement Science program is the one for you.
+Dr. Galilia Werber-Zion, director of the Movement Science Program, added that for those “looking to develop a career that helps others to reduce their health risks, restore their physical function, or to improve an athlete’s physical performance, then the York College Movement Science program is the one for you.
 The Movement Science program course work includes a well-rounded curriculum in the behavioral, functional, nutritional, physiological, psychological, and structural adaptations to exercise.”